freesouls-cc/freesouls.cc/_posts/2011-04-16-final-sale.md

 LIMITED EDITION ON SALE

-The book <i>FREESOULS captured and released by JOI ITO,</i> was published as a Boxed Set in an edition of 50 and a soft-cover book in a print run of 1024.
+The book <i>FREESOULS Captured and Released by JOI ITO,</i> was published as a Boxed Set in an edition of 50 and a soft-cover book in a print run of 1024.
 All numbered.
 296 portraits.
 8 Essays.
 200 pages.

 GET THE BOOK. (${{ site.orders.book }} + sh.)<br />
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post">